-Is Science Fiction the Modern Art of Literature?: A Speculative Essay
+Is Science Fiction the Modern Art of Literature?: A Meditation

 Well, the purpose of this essay is the consideration of the question that makes up the title: Is science fiction the modern art of literature?